stoneatom/stonedb/Docs/03-O&M-Guide/01-backup-and-recovery/use-mydumper-full-backup.md

 --load-data
 --fields-terminated-by
 --fields-enclosed-by
---fields-escaped-by             Single character that is going to be used to escape characters in the LOAD DATA stament, default: '\'
+--fields-escaped-by             Single character that is going to be used to escape characters in theLOAD DATA stament, default: '\'
 --lines-starting-by             Adds the string at the begining of each row.
 When --load-data is usedit is added to the LOAD DATA statement.
 Its affects INSERT INTO statementsalso when it is used.
 --lines-terminated-by           Adds the string at the end of each row.
 When --load-data is used it isadded to the LOAD DATA statement.
 Its affects INSERT INTO statementsalso when it is used.
 --statement-terminated-by       This might never be used, unless you know what are you doing